• Skip to primary navigation

 Once you find your perfect painting rocks, you’ll need to clean them off in warm soapy water.
 Use a brush or dish scrubber to get rid of any dirt and debris.
 Once the rocks are dry, you’re ready to paint!

-Acrylic paint is the best choice to use for painting on rocks.
+Tempera paint can but used but acrylic paint is the best choice to use for painting on rocks.
 It’s inexpensive and durable, and it dries quickly.
 To begin, you might want to paint a solid background (any color) on the rock first.
 This will make the rest of your design stand out, as well as act as a primer coat.
 Acrylic paint dries very fast; it shouldn’t take more than 10-15 minutes.
 Now it’s up to your imagination as to what to paint!

 You don’t even have to use paintbrushes.
 You can create designs of multi-colored dots using a cotton swab, or the end of a pencil eraser.
 You can use acrylic paint markers to paint fine details and lettering on your designs.
+To add an extra shimmer to your designs, you can experiment with pearlescent paint for creative projects, giving your rocks a unique, eye-catching finish.

 After your rock painting is dry, you should protect it with a clear sealant.
 This will give it a nice glossy finish and will protect the paint from chipping.
 You can use brush-on varnish, spray sealant, or even clear nail polish.